 Next, it is time to turn the cold water spigot back on.
 After the tank is full, you can open your pressure relief valve for a moment and turn on a hot water faucet.
 This will remove any air that got into your system.
 Once this is done, you can turn your hot water heater back on and wait for it to warm up.
 Keep in mind that this can take a little time.
 Expect to get hot water again about 20 minutes after flushing your system.
 Finally, make a note of when you flushed your water system so that you can remember to do it again in a year.

-If you are interested in making your water heater function as efficiently as possible, AZ Water Systems LLC can help.
+If you are interested in making your water heater function as efficiently as possible, AZ Water, Drain & Sewer can help.
 Our team of experienced technicians is happy to assist Gilbert residents with all sorts of plumbing issues.
 We can assist with repairs, hard water treatments, appliance installations, and more.
 Call us today to find out all about our services.